App Tiers Affected:

-Websites and web-based applications that are vulnerable to XSS are generally those that accept user input in login pages; search boxes; comment fields sign-up forms; forms requesting name, address, phone, and credit card numbers; and so on.
+Websites and web-based applications that are vulnerable to XSS are generally those that accept user input in login pages, search boxes, comment fields, sign-up forms, or forms requesting name, address, phone, and credit card numbers.
 It’s hard to imagine a website today that doesn’t incorporate at least one of these components.

 Types of Cross-Site Scripting Attacks

 There are three primary types of cross-site scripting attacks: stored, reflected, and DOM-based.
 Regardless of type, all three follow the same fundamental attack sequence: (1) an attacker searches for sites that have XSS vulnerabilities, (2) the attacker inserts malicious code into a vulnerable webpage, and (3) when the unsuspecting user interacts with the website, that malicious code is sent to the user’s browser, where it runs automatically.

 Persistent XSS attacks generally target websites like online communities and Internet forums (also known as message, bulletin, or discussion boards; guest books; social networking platforms) that accept user-generated content.
 An attacker, for example, posts a seemingly innocuous comment, but the comment contains a malicious script.
 Later, when a user views that comment (the script itself is not visible), the user’s browser runs the script automatically.

 Persistent XSS attacks—more commonly known as “stored” because the malicious code is saved on the web server or in a database—are considered the most dangerous type because any visitor who views the comment becomes an unwitting victim.
 The attacker doesn’t need to use any tactics to trick or deceive the user.